shaileshkarki/tictactoe/README.md

 Link: https://shaileshkarki.github.io/tictactoe/

-Tic Tac Toe is simple game built using:
+This Tic Tac Toe is simple app built using:
 i.
 HTML
 ii.
 CSS
 iii.
 Javascript

-Steps needed to play this gamea are:
+Steps needed to play this game are:
 1. Start the app
 2. In the beginning players can choose to enter their name and symbol, if they wish to
 3. Else they can play using default name and symbol